AugustCzy/Kaggle-Competition-IEEE-CIS-Fraud-Detection/README.md

 ## Exploratory Data Analysis

 I examined the percentage of missing values, distribution of the data, counts for various categorical variables.
-Below are a few highlights.{font-size: 75;}
+Below are a few highlights.
 ![](images/allinone.png)